 VA Aid & Attendance

-This significant benefit often overlooked by many families with Veterans or surviving spouses who need additional monies to help care for ailing parents or loved ones.
+This very important benefit often overlooked by many families with Veterans or surviving spouses who need additional monies to help care for ailing parents or loved ones.
 The veteran must meet care needs requirements as well as financial assistance.
-Aid and Attendance can help pay for care needs in the home, Nursing Home, or Assisted Living community.
+Aid and Attendance can help pay for care in the home, Nursing Home or Assisted Living community.
 2019 Benefit amount for Veteran is eligible for up to $1,881 per month, married couple $2230 while a surviving spouse is eligible for up to $1,209 per month.
 These figures change yearly.
 It usually takes up to 12 to 18 months to get the benefit.
 You can hire a VA accredited agency or reach to your local veteran’s office Veterans Service Agency for more info.

 Long Term Care Insurance